Discrimination, Discriminatory Harassment, and Hate Crimes

 - Participants in the investigation will be advised of the importance of maintaining confidentiality throughout the process.

-- At any time during the investigation, the investigating officer will make recommendations to appropriate College officials for Interim Student Conduct Action and/or protections for the alleged victim and/or alleged perpetrator and/or witnesses.
+- At any time during the investigation, the investigating officer will make recommendations to appropriate College officials for Interim Student Conduct Action and/or protections for the reporting person and/or alleged perpetrator and/or witnesses.
 These protections may include a College No-Contact Order, changes in academic, work, and/or living situations if reasonable alternatives exist.
 Failure to comply with the terms of an Interim Student Conduct Action or College No-Contact Order is a violation of the Student Code of Conduct.

 - An investigation will result in a written report that, at a minimum, includes a statement of the allegations, the issues, and a summary of the information being forwarded to the Office of Student Conduct (when a student is the alleged perpetrator) or the Office of Human Resources (when an employee is the alleged perpetrator) for review and action as appropriate.